ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

 ![placeholder_1](https://ismith1024.github.io/images/myear_age.png)

-*Fig 3: Membership_year-age, gradient scatter plot with histograms*
+*Fig 4: Membership_year-age, gradient scatter plot with histograms*

-Figure 3 shows that a majority of users are recently signed up to the app, and the mean value of around 53 holds in general for all lengths of membership.
+Figure 4 shows that a majority of users are recently signed up to the app, and the mean value of around 53 holds in general for all lengths of membership.

 **Age vs Income**

 ![placeholder_1](https://ismith1024.github.io/images/inc_age.png)

-*Fig 4: Income-age, gradient scatter plot with histograms*
+*Fig 5: Income-age, gradient scatter plot with histograms*

-Figure 4 is interesting as it illustrates an artifact from the synthetic data.
+Figure 5 is interesting as it illustrates an artifact from the synthetic data.
 It appears that three distributions, one with income up to 75k and all ages, one with income 50K to 105k and ages 37+, and one with income 70k to 120k and ages 50+ were generated and then merged.
 This would explain the square features in the lower left corners of the highest density color gradient.

-Ignoring the artifacts from the synthestic data, it appears that the intention was to have a somewhat linear dependnect between age and income, this can be seen form the color gradient.
+Ignoring the artifacts from the synthetic data, it appears that the intention was to have a somewhat linear dependency between age and income.
+This can be seen from the color gradient.

 **Gender vs Income**

 ![placeholder_1](https://ismith1024.github.io/images/inc_gend.png)

-*Fig 5: Income-age, violin plot*
+*Fig 6: Income-age, violin plot*

 Males have a clearly lower income distribution than Females and Others.
 There are many more Females represented in the top 25% of incomes.
-The next 25% is disporportionatley Female and Other, the next 25% is where most of the Others and Males are.
+The next 25% is disproportionatley Female and Other, the next 25% is where most of the Others and Males are.
 The lowest quartile of income contains a Male majority.

 Lower income Males, higher income Females, and mid income Others gravitate to the Starbucks app (in this simulation anyway).

-In conclusion, there does not appear to be a need at this time to throw out any data series, but the dependency on gender and age with respect to income should be considered when making a final interpretation of any findings.
+In summary, there does not appear to be a need at this time to throw out any data series, but the dependency on gender and age with respect to income should be considered when making a final interpretation of any findings.

 ## Methodology

-The overall objective of the project is to simulate a data science exercise in which the customer (Starbucks Web Marketing Team) is provided with a model to predict changes in customer behavior when provided with a propmotional offer.
+The overall objective of the project is to simulate a data science exercise in which the customer (Starbucks Marketing Team) is provided with a model to predict changes in customer behavior when provided with a propmotional offer.
 This will be measured by:

  - Given a user, with specific demographics,
  - And given an offer, with specific parameters,